reactjs/react.dev/content/docs/getting-started.md

 ### Thinking in React

 Many React users credit reading [Thinking in React](/docs/thinking-in-react.html) as the moment React finally "clicked" for them.
-It's probably the oldest React walkthrough that was ever written but it's still just as relevant.
+It's probably the oldest React walkthrough but it's still just as relevant.

 ### Recommended Courses